igstan/igstan.ro/posts/2011-07-09-composing-java-interfaces-using-generics.md

 A few months ago I noticed an interesting aspect of the Java programming language.
-Everyone knows that a certain class can implement multiple interfaces in Java, but how would you specify in client code that you except an instance of an object that implements multiple interfaces, without using the concrete type?
+Everyone knows that a certain class can implement multiple interfaces in Java, but how would you specify in client code that you expect an instance of an object that implements multiple interfaces, without using the concrete type?

 Say for example that you create a `QueueSet` class which implements both `Queue<T>`